chpc-tech-eval/scc/tutorial0/README.md

 - Install each compute node from ISO (same process as headnode), or
 - Clone the headnode VM after installation and rename clones.

+## Important Note About Cloning

+If you clone a VM, the clone may keep some settings from the original VM.

+After cloning, check the following:

+- VM name
+- Linux hostname
+- Network interface settings
+- IP address
+- MAC address

+If two VMs have the same IP address, they will conflict on the network.

+Each VM must have a unique IP address.

 For each compute node: